Through The Fibro Fog

 Instructions

-• In a large saucepan gently heat the cherries on a low heat for 5-6 minutes until they release their juices.
+• In a large pot gently heat the cherries on a low heat for 5-6 minutes until they release their juices.
 I like to press them against the saucepan with the back of a spoon to help break them down a little more.
 Drizzle in the maple syrup, and stir well.

 • Once the cherries have dissolved to about half liquid, take off the heat and stir in the chia seeds.
 Add a touch of water if it seems too thick.
 Stir really well and leave to thicken for 10-minutes until cooled.